rticommunity/rticonnextdds-examples/resources/scripts/README_compile_windows.txt

 programming language (depends of the folder where that example is).
 For instance, if the example is under "c" subdirectory, the language to compile is
-C. However, if the folder is "java", this script creates the corresponding rtiddsgen sentence to compile in Java.
+C. However, if the folder is "java", this script creates the corresponding rtiddsgen & compilation sentences to build in Java.
   The script will set the next environment variables if they are not defined (Setting your own environment variables is recommended):
     NDDSHOME: will be set to